Speed - Torque Curves for Stepper

 How they are created and what they mean

-When selecting a stepping motor, you try to pick a motor that meets your
+When selecting a stepper motor, you try to pick a motor that meets your

 speed and torque requirements plus some safety margin.
 But how do you compare